pymc-devs/pymc-bart/README.md

 Bayesian Additive Regression Trees for Probabilistic programming with PyMC

-## Overview
 PyMC-BART extends [PyMC](https://github.com/pymc-devs/pymc) probabilistic programming framework to be able to define and solve models including a BART random variable.
-PyMC-BART also includes a few helpers function to help interpret those models and perform variable selection.
+PyMC-BART also includes a few helpers function to aid with the interpretation of those models and perform variable selection.

 ## Installation